jgtolentino/bruno-agentic-cli/README.md

-# Bruno Agentic CLI v2.0
+# Bruno Agentic CLI v2.0 - Local-First Edition

-Bruno is a Claude-powered agentic CLI that brings advanced AI assistance directly to your terminal.
-Built on Claude's powerful language model, Bruno helps you understand, fix, and test code with unprecedented accuracy.
+Bruno is a **100% private, 100% offline** AI-powered CLI that helps you understand, fix, and test code without any data leaving your machine.
+Built on local LLMs, Bruno delivers powerful AI assistance while respecting your privacy.

 ## 🚀 Features

+- **🔐 Local-First**: All processing happens on your machine - no cloud, no telemetry
-- **🤖 Claude Integration**: Powered by Claude 3 Sonnet for superior code understanding
+- **🤖 Ollama Integration**: Powered by local models like DeepSeek Coder
-- **💬 Interactive REPL**: Natural conversation interface with memory
+- **💬 Interactive REPL**: Natural conversation interface with local memory
 - **🔧 Smart Tools**: Automatic tool selection for explain, fix, and test operations
+- **🛡️ Shell Sandboxing**: Safe execution of shell commands with protection
-- **📝 Context Awareness**: Maintains conversation history and project context
+- **📝 Context Awareness**: Maintains conversation history locally
 - **🎨 Beautiful Output**: Color-coded responses with clear formatting
-- **⚡ Fast & Efficient**: Direct API integration for quick responses
+- **⚡ Fast & Private**: No network latency, complete privacy

 ## 📦 Installation